arshiyakoshal001-debug/crop-yield-prediction-ml/README.md

 # Crop Yield Prediction Using Machine Learning

-**Type:** Self-directed student project
-**Dataset:** Synthetic agricultural dataset created for learning and demonstration.
+## About the Project

+This is a beginner self-directed project exploring how machine learning can be used to predict crop yield from agricultural and environmental factors.

 ## Objective

-Explore whether agricultural and environmental variables can be used to estimate crop yield.
+To explore whether variables such as rainfall, temperature, soil nitrogen, fertilizer use, and cultivated area can help predict crop yield.

-## Variables
+## Tools Used

-- Crop
-- Rainfall
-- Temperature
+- Python
-- Soil nitrogen
+- Pandas
-- Fertilizer application
+- Scikit-learn
-- Cultivated area
+- Matplotlib
-- Yield
+- Google Colab

-## Tools
-Python, Pandas, Scikit-learn

-## Workflow
+## Method

-1. Load and inspect data
-2. Separate features and target
-3. Encode crop categories
-4. Split into training/testing sets
+1. Loaded the agricultural dataset.
+2. Prepared the data for machine learning.
+3. Split the data into training and testing sets.
-5. Train a Random Forest regression model
+4. Trained a Random Forest regression model.
+5. Predicted crop yield on test data.
-6. Evaluate using MAE and R²
+6. Evaluated the model using MAE and R².
+7. Created an Actual vs Predicted Yield graph.

+## Results

+MAE: 0.385 tonnes/ha

+R²: 0.526

+The model provided a beginner-level exploration of the relationship between agricultural variables and crop yield.

-## Important
+## Important Note

-This is a learning project using synthetic data.
-It should not be presented as a validated agricultural forecasting system.
-A stronger version should use a real, cited dataset and proper agricultural validation.
+The current dataset is synthetic and is used for learning and experimentation.
+A future version of this project can use a real, documented agricultural dataset.

+## What I Learned

+- Basic agricultural data analysis
+- Data preparation for machine learning
+- Regression modelling
+- Model evaluation
+- Data visualization
+- Using Google Colab and GitHub